Iran–Israel relations: Debts

+Islamist advocacy for Palestinians (1947–1979)

+Iranian Islamists have a long history of sympathizing with the Palestinians.
+In 1949, Iranian ayatollah Mahmoud Taleghani visited the West Bank and was moved by the plight of Palestinian refugees.
+Taleqani then began advocating for Palestinians inside Iran in the 1950s and 1960s.
+Ayotallah Taleghani also criticized the Iranian government's diplomatic relations with Israel and lamented that the Iranian government restricted pro-Palestinian meetings.
+Ayotallah Abol-Ghasem Kashani also criticized his government's decision to recognize Israel.
+Kashani, who had supported anti-colonial movements in Egypt and Tunisia, saw Israel as a colonial outpost.

+After the Six-Day War in 1967, he started raising funds (e.g. zakat) inside Iran to be sent to Palestinians.
+The Iranian government at the time was alarmed at these activities and SAVAK documents indicate that the government believed that the Iranian public was sympathetic to the Palestinian people.
+Iranians often donated their zakat to Palestinians.
+By 1970, the Iranian government tried to prevent such fundraising efforts.
+SAVAK detained and surveilled Ayotallah Motahhari and pressured him to stop fundraising, but Motahhari refused.
+Likewise Ruhollah Khomeini championed the Palestinian people before he became Iran's Supreme Leader in 1979.
+He also criticized the Pahlavi dynasty's ties with Israel, viewing Israel as a supporter of the Pahlavi regime.

 Under Khomeini (1979–1989)

 Following the Iranian Revolution and the fall of the Pahlavi dynasty in 1979, Iran adopted a sharp anti-Israel stance.
 Iran cut off all official relations with Israel; official statements, state institutes, and events.
-Iran ceased to accept Israeli passports, and the holders of Iranian passports were banned from travelling to "the occupied Palestine"’.
+Iran ceased to accept Israeli passports, and the holders of Iranian passports were banned from travelling to "the occupied Palestine".
 The Israeli Embassy in Tehran was closed and handed over to the PLO.
 Ayatollah Khomeini declared Israel an "enemy of Islam" and the "Little Satan".
 The United States was called the "Great Satan" while the Soviet Union was called the "Lesser Satan".

 According to Trita Parsi, Iran's strategic imperatives compelled the Khomeini government to maintain clandestine ties to Israel, while hope that the periphery doctrine could be resurrected motivated the Jewish State's assistance to Iran.
-However, at the same time, Iran provided support for Islamist-Shia Lebanese parties, helping to consolidate them into a single political and military organization, Hezbollah, and providing them the ideological indoctrination, military training and equipment to attack Israeli and American targets.
+At the same time, Iran provided support for Islamist-Shia Lebanese parties, helping to consolidate them into a single political and military organization, Hezbollah, and providing them the ideological indoctrination, military training and equipment to attack Israeli and American targets.